Thenlie/wizsh/README.md

 ### Release

-To use wizsh, first install the latest release(link).
+To use wizsh, first install the latest [release](https://github.com/Thenlie/wizsh/releases).
 Next, simply run the binary `wizsh` located in the `/bin` directory.

 ### Local